DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial active page index in the `GroupingState` plugin's `defaultCurrentPage` property.

 In the following example, the page size is specified using the `PagingState` plugin's `pageSize` property, which is typical for the controlled mode.
-However, the `onPageSizeChange` event handler is not specified because page size is not supposed to be changed internally due to the Page Size Selector disability.
-Read below how to configure page size selection.
+However, the `onPageSizeChange` event handler is not specified because page size is not supposed to be changed internally if the Page Size Selector is not available.

 .embedded-demo(paging/local-paging)